bschlaman/ml-exploration/README.md

 ## Continuous features (as opposed to categorical)
 In the case of data with continuous features, a decent estimator for the probability distribution of a particular feature may be a gaussian distribution with parameters μ and σ^2.
 These parameters can be calculated easily (see 33:50 in Lecture 10) from the data set for use in MLE.
 The analog for categorial features is parameter θ in a binomial or multinomial distribution.

+## Logistic Algorithm
+The key difference between naive Bayes and the Perceptron is that naive Bayes first models the data and then throws it out, operating only off of the distributions `P(X|Y)`.
+Perceptron performs repeated calculation on the data itself.
+Naive Bayes is also a linear classifier, both in the case of multinomial and gausian distributions.
+Demo idea: take a generic data set and an interface for a linear classifier and make the two algorithms compete.
+The Logistic Algorithm is the discriminative counterpart to Naive Bayes.
+Instead of estimating the distributions, estimate `(w, b)` directly.
+Start with the assumption that `P(Y|X) = 1/(1+e^(wTx))`, and use MLE to find the parameters `(w, b)`.  -> `argmax[w,b]ΠiP(yi|x;w,b)`

 ## Real world problem
 ### Problem statement
 Given the words in the title of one of my todo app stories, classify it as belonging to one of my tags.